outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

   - analysis types

     - problem space analysis (visualizing problem metadata, and changes to the problem space that invalidate the original or other problems once a particular solution is applied)

+      - this involves identifying the given problem & solution target structures, so the problem & solution can be visualized in the most useful & explanatory way

+        - formatting the problem as a n-dimensional shape where variables map to dimensions of the shape (where the solution format is a set of vectors that can reduce the dimensions & size of the shape)
+        - a network missing an optimized route between start & end points, where the solution format is the optimized route
+        - an information imbalance, where the solution format is the set of steps to balance the information

+      - each of those formats is better for different problem types/formats (with varying structure in the problem definition) and solution intents, but if you have a particular required solution format, you may need to translate a sub-optimal problem format into one associated with that solution format
+      - each of those involves a set of vectors (which may represent a set of database/interface queries or insight paths, info objects like questions/insights/related problems, decisions/actions, causes/explanations, processes like removal/addition of variables, directed structures like distortions/intents, etc) which may be applicable in the interface network or in the problem space

+      - identifying problem metadata means defining the structure of a problem that the solution fulfills in some way

     - core analysis
       - automatically finding core objects/functions/attributes/states possible to determine/describe a system, defining core operations like find/apply/build/derive